-In 1977 the British Association of Immediate Care Schemes was born with the support of the Royal College of General Practitioners, Ken Easton being the first chairman.
+In 1977 the British Association of Immediate Care Schemes, and referred to as BASICS, was born with the support of the Royal College of General Practitioners, Ken Easton being the first chairman.
 As a result of his enthusiastic championing of immediate care through the 1960’s into the 1970’s immediate care had gained a respectability that invigorated young doctors who went on to develop their own careers, some of them as international figures, whilst retaining an interest in immediate care, a generation who largely remain with us today and who in turn have stimulated a later generation who are the stalwarts of today’s immediate care schemes around the UK.
 Whilst capturing the interests of his counterparts Dr Easton and his colleagues were not so successful in gaining government support.

 Much respected internationally Ken Easton was the recipient of a Nuffield Fellowship in the early 1970’s and travelled and lectured extensively within Asia and Australia.

-BASICS is a strong and vibrant professional association that brings together a wide range of individuals and maintains the driving force behind many of today’s leading developments in pre-hospital care.
+The British Association for Immediate Care is a strong and vibrant professional association that brings together a wide range of individuals and maintains the driving force behind many of today’s leading developments in pre-hospital care.